 - who agrees to fulfill the role of the Poet Laureate as outlined in the position description.

 The Poet selected shall receive an annual honorarium of $1,000 provided by the Vermont Arts Council to support engaging with Vermonters.
 If the Poet chooses to participate in the VT Humanities Speakers Bureau, they will be compensated at a rate comparable to other presenters (currently $350 per presentation.)

-The deadline for nominations is October 30, 2023.
-Nominations will be reviewed in the fall with an appointment ceremony anticipated in late 2023 or early 2024.
+The deadline for nominations was Oct.
+30, 2023.
+Nominations will be reviewed by an external panel in the fall and early winter with an appointment ceremony anticipated in late winter 2024.